 Ultimately, you need to make your website a pleasant, simple, informative place for your visitors, otherwise they'll simply move on to somewhere else that does give them what they need.
 If you're not convinced, check out our web design myths debunked post.

-If you're now thinking about giving your site a little bit of a makeover, we can help.
+If you're now thinking about giving your site a little bit of a makeover, we are a Bristol based web design agency.
 Either give us a call, click the button below, or check out our guide to how much a website should cost.
 Either way, it's time to make your site better for your users.